MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 > [!NOTE]
 > - For more information about the business value of Microsoft Search in Bing, [read this blog post](https://techcommunity.microsoft.com/t5/office-365-blog/introducing-and-managing-microsoft-search-in-bing-through-office/ba-p/1110974).
-> - To ask questions or provide feedback, go to the [Office 365 ProPlus section of the Tech Community](https://techcommunity.microsoft.com/t5/Office-365-ProPlus/bd-p/O365ProPlus).
 > - Support for the Firefox web browser is planned for a later date.
 We will keep you informed about support for Firefox through the Microsoft 365 Admin Center and this article.
 > - This extension is included only with Office 365 ProPlus.
 It isn’t included with Office 365 Business, which is the version of Office that is comes with certain business plans, such as the Microsoft 365 Business plan and the Office 365 Business Premium plan.